-In founding the GoodHaven Fund, experienced portfolio managers Larry Pitkowsky and Keith Trauner sought to create a “go-anywhere” investment vehicle that would have the ability to invest in a variety of securities and geographies using a “business-like” investment philosophy.
-Central to our investment efforts is the “value” approach taught by Ben Graham, a money-manager and former professor at Columbia University (Warren Buffett was one of his students).
+In founding the GoodHaven Fund, experienced portfolio manager Larry Pitkowsky sought to create a "go-anywhere" investment vehicle that would have the ability to invest in a variety of securities and geographies using a "business-like" investment philosophy.
+Central to our investment efforts is the "value" approach taught by Ben Graham, a money-manager and former professor at Columbia University (Warren Buffett was one of his students).
 Graham first popularized the concepts of intrinsic value and margin of safety, which we paraphrase below:

 We are not stock market strategists, technical analysts, or fortune tellers.
 That does not mean we are immune from considerations of external economic factors or volatility in markets or individual securities.
 But our primary concern with these issues is about the risks they present, not their predictive power.
 We don’t mind volatility, but detest large risks.
 In our decades of experience, we have found almost nobody with an ability to predict the course of markets with short-term success over a long period of time.

 Our experience suggests that time is better spent trying to position ourselves to react to events instead of trying to predict them.

 Lastly, we believe that wide diversification is a hedge against ignorance.
 We manage the Fund with prudent concentration, believing that it is better to own fewer securities about which your knowledge is substantial than a much longer list where your knowledge is cursory.
 Although it should be obvious to most investors, we believe if you want to outperform an index over time, your portfolio can’t resemble the index.